Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability

-While it is difficult to resolve the underlying structure of the dust within AGN torii, AGN spectra and SEDs with high temporal resolution can be obtained which could probe these small-scale fluctuations.
-The methodology here closely follow \citet{steinwandel:2021.dust.rdi.variable.stars} to which we refer for details.
-In Figure \ref{fig:nh}, we therefore compute the time variability in the sight-line integrated surface density of the dust and gas integrated for an infinitesimally narrow line-of-sight down the z-direction i.e. towards the accretion disk which should have an angular size that is very small compared to our resolution (hence an effectively infinitesimally narrow sightline), and show the variance of the distribution in Figure \ref{fig:nh_vartime}.
-From top to bottom, the total gas column density $\rm N_{H}$ in the simulation box corresponds to $10^{22}\text{cm}^{-2}$, $10^{24}\text{cm}^{-2}$, and $10^{26}\text{cm}^{-2}$ respectively, and maximum grain-size is $0.01 \micron$ (left), and $1 \micron$ (right).
+While it is difficult to resolve the underlying structure of the dust within AGN tori, AGN spectra and SEDs with high temporal resolution can be obtained which could probe these small scale fluctuations.
+The methodology employed here closely follows that presented in \citet{steinwandel:2021.dust.rdi.variable.stars} to which we refer for details.
+In Figure \ref{fig:nh}, we compute the time variability in the sight-line integrated surface density ($\Sigma$) of the dust and gas integrated for an infinitesimally narrow line-of-sight down the $\hat{z}$ direction i.e., towards the accretion disk which should have an angular size that is very small compared to our resolution (hence an effectively infinitesimally narrow sight-line), and show the variance of the distribution in Figure \ref{fig:nh_vartime}.
+From top to bottom, the total gas column density $\rm N_{H}$ in the simulation box corresponds to $10^{22}\text{cm}^{-2}$, $10^{24}\text{cm}^{-2}$, and $10^{26}\text{cm}^{-2}$ respectively, and maximum grain size is $0.01 \micron$ (left), and $0.1 \micron$ (right).
 The plots show variability of order a few \% for both the dust and gas over relatively short timescales (a few years in physical units), and up to $\sim 20-60 \%$ variation on long timescales (decades).
-The amplitude of the short-timescale variations is roughly independent of maximum grain-size, and decreases for denser columns.
-This result is consistent with our findings for the underlying morphological structure of the wind, where for low column density boxes with large grains, we find that the RDIs led to the generation of defined dense vertical filaments which would cause significant variability as they cross the line-of-sight.
-Further, the variability extends beyond the time taken for the instabilities to grow, and is likely driven by the large dispersion velocities of the dust and gas.
-However, while the magnitude of the velocity dispersion is similar across all our runs, denser columns form more randomized clumps which are likely to be averaged over when integrating down the z-direction, and thus result in weaker variation in the sightline quantities compared to the 3D quantities \citep[see e.g. ][]{hopkins:2021.dusty.winds.gmcs.rdis}.
+The amplitude of the short-timescale variations is roughly independent of maximum grain size and decreases for denser columns.

+This result is consistent with our findings for the underlying morphological structure of the wind, where for low column density boxes with large grains, we find that the RDIs drive the formation of defined dense vertical filaments which would cause significant variability as they cross the line-of-sight.
+Further, the variability extends beyond the time taken for the instabilities to grow and is likely driven by the large velocity dispersion of the dust and gas.
+However, while the magnitude of the velocity dispersion is similar across all our runs, denser columns form more randomized clumps which are likely to be averaged over when integrating down the $\hat{z}$ direction and thus result in weaker variation in the sight-line quantities compared to the 3D quantities \citep[see e.g. ][]{hopkins:2021.dusty.winds.gmcs.rdis}.